Recipe Overview

 • Reduce heat to low; cover and simmer 8 to 10 minutes or until pasta is tender, stirring occasionally.
 Add more broth, as needed.

-• Remove from heat, leave covered for 3 minutes.
+• Remove from heat, leave covered for at least 3 minutes.
 Goulash will thicken as it cools.

 • Remove bay leaf.
 Serve with shredded cheddar cheese and chopped parsley, if desired.